 The new connection will involve building two new electricity substations (one for National Grid and one for UK Power Networks) and two new pylons, along with the dismantling of one existing pylon.

 We plan to submit our planning application in late Autumn following our community engagement sessions in early September 2020.
 Please get in touch with the community relations team (details below) if you were unable to attend an event or would like a copy of our presentation and project information leaflet.

-If approved, we will start building the two pylons and substations and dismantling the existing pylon in early 2022.
+If approved, we will start building the two pylons and substations, and dismantling the existing pylon, in early 2023.
 This will take approximately 18 months to complete.
-In preparation for this, we will also need to carry out some ground clearance works in 2021.
+In preparation for this, we will also need to carry out some preliminary ground clearance works in 2022.